gitlabhq/gitlabhq/doc/ci/environments.md

 Once configured, GitLab will attempt to retrieve [supported performance metrics](https://docs.gitlab.com/ee/user/project/integrations/prometheus_library/metrics.html) for any environment which has had a successful deployment.
-If monitoring data was successfully retrieved, a Monitoring button will appear on the environment's detail page.
+If monitoring data was successfully retrieved, a Monitoring button will appear for each environment.

 ![Environment Detail with Metrics](img/prometheus_environment_detail_with_metrics.png)